Skip to main content

 Most serums are either water-based or oil-based.
 Water serums carry hydrating actives well but cannot deliver oil-soluble nutrients.
 Oil serums nourish brilliantly but leave water-soluble ingredients behind.
 The Double Serum runs both tracks simultaneously — a water phase and an oil phase that mix at the point of dispensing.

 This is not a gimmick.
 Skin biology requires both hydrophilic and lipophilic nutrients.
 The dual-phase approach addresses a real limitation in conventional serum design.
-After three weeks of use, the balanced hydration — not too watery, not too oily — became the quality noticed most.
+Tested during a cold-weather stretch with indoor heating running 14 hours a day, the balanced hydration — not too watery, not too oily — became the quality noticed most.
 The skin felt quenched without any greasy residue on the pillowcase.

 Warm two drops between your palms for 3-4 seconds before pressing into skin.
 The warmth helps the oil and water phases emulsify fully, improving absorption.
 Do not rub — press and hold across the face in sections.